 - The Man Behind the Man who runs a behind-the-scenes political machine that tries to get The Penguin elected mayor in Batman Returns is a scheming department store owner.
 He worked his way up from poverty (or so he claims) to become the most powerful plutocrat in Gotham City, even more so than Bruce Wayne (whom he mocks for being an Upper-Class Twit).
 He has never forgotten his roots, and while giving a public speech he remarks: "I'm just a poor schmoe - got lucky.
 And sue me if I want to give some back."
 He indeed presents himself as a philanthropist, and engages in a lot of Bread and Circuses publicity to distract the citizens of Gotham from his plot to corner the city's electricity market with a massive, draining "capacitor."

 - The page quote comes from All the King's Men, a novel by Robert Penn Warren, which has been adapted by Hollywood twice (films in both 1949 and 2006).
-Its Anti Villain Protagonist is Willie Stark, a small-town Louisiana mayor who aligns himself with a sleazy political machine in order to run for governor, then rebels against his handlers and runs as a "share-the-wealth" populist candidate in a manner much like 1930s Louisiana governor Huey Long.
+Its Anti Villain Protagonist is Willie Stark, the mayor of a small town in a Southern state that may or may not be Louisiana who aligns himself with a sleazy political machine in order to run for governor, then rebels against his handlers and runs as a "share-the-wealth" populist candidate in a manner much like 1930s Louisiana governor Huey Long.
 Once in office, Stark does partially keep his promises: he uses some of the state budget to build schools and hospitals for the poor, but spends the rest on ruining his political enemies and financing a private harem of multiethnic hookers.

 - The Rock used a similar gimmick during his heel runs, claiming to be "The People's Champion" and referring to anything remotely connected to him as "the People's [X]", even dubbing one of his in-ring moves "the People's Elbow."